PepijnVisser/Sonoff/README.md

 # Sonoff
-Arduino sketches for the Sonoff switch
+Arduino sketch for the Sonoff switch

 This works for me.
 Hope you like it!